6 Speed over perfection

 The principle of KISS, which stands for "Keep It Simple, Stupid", is a guiding philosophy in many areas, including business growth and the design of experiments.
 The essence of KISS is to favour simplicity over complexity, making it easier to understand, manage, and predict outcomes.

-Big bets based based on big assumptions is a terrible way to run a modern marketing team.
-Modern teams and growth strategies are built on the idea of being able to validation or invalidate ideas over a short period of time.
+Big bets based on big assumptions are a terrible way to run a modern marketing team.
+Modern teams and growth strategies are built on the idea of being able to validate or invalidate ideas over a short period of time.
 There are no prizes for the most complicated or elaborate experiments, instead your goal should be to prove or disprove your hypothesis in the most efficient way possible.

 Avoid a “complexity is beautiful” culture and work iteratively.
 Avoid overdeveloping projects early on.